kehindeEzekiel/Api-Project/README.md

 Component reusability and clean architecture

 Basic client-side features like search filtering and pagination

-The goal was to create a functional React application that fetches user data from a public API and displays it in a structured, maintainable, and user-friendly format.
-The solution emphasizes separation of concerns, performance awareness, and UX best practices, while also being flexible enough to scale with larger datasets.

 This project can serve as a foundational template for: